 - And lastly, put you and your pet’s charming self to work.
 It doesn’t hurt or cost anything to smile and generally be a nice neighbour.
 There’s an art of living without friction with your neighbours, and it all starts with a smile.

 One way to narrow down your search time for pet-friendly condos is to make a beeline towards expat neighbourhoods in Klang Valley such as:

 Bonus!
 Pet-friendly parks you may visit with your fluffy balls of love.

 Now that you’re learning how to settle into a new high-rise residence with your pets, you should also think about your furry-legged loved ones getting some well-deserved exercise.
 There are lovely pet-friendly parks you and your furry creatures can have a good walk in, Just don’t forget to pick up after your them!

 Desa Parkcity Waterfront: I’ve been to this park numerous times and the serenity emanating from this place never failed to amaze me.
 Take a stroll on a beautiful day and you’d likely come across people flying their vibrant kites and socializing with fellow pet owners.

-Central Park, Bandar Utama: Besides being the site where the pivotal “I Want to Touch a Dog” event was held three years ago (mad props to social activist Syed Azmi for being its mastermind), Central Park has long been one of the more pet-friendly park in Malaysia.
-With its lush greenery and scenic lake, this neighborhood haven draws people and is very much popular not only with pet owners, but also with families and picnickers.
+Central Park, Bandar Utama: Besides being the site where the pivotal “I Want to Touch a Dog” event was held three years ago (mad props to social activist Syed Azmi for being its mastermind), Central Park has long been one of the more pet-friendly parks in Malaysia.
+With its lush greenery and scenic lake, this neighbourhood haven draws people and is very much popular not only with pet owners but also with families and picnickers.